Friday, August 16, 2024

 Bible Translation Part 4: Jehovah or Yahweh?

-A major problem for a Bible translator is how to render God’s name.
-God does not have multiple names, as a lot of supposedly religious articles now claim.
+A major challenge for a Bible translator is how to render God’s name.
+God does not have multiple names, as a lot of supposedly religious articles love to claim.
 But He does have one.

 In literally thousands of old Hebrew documents, God’s name is spelled YHWH.
 What is the correct English translation of that?
 If you’ve read bible-related articles on the web, you’ve come across the spelling “Yahweh”.
 Some Bible “scholars” will tell you that this is closer to the Hebrew spelling than “Jehovah”.